Behind the Scenes, 22 February 2018: Hard hats and lot of history

 Behind the scenes over the last few weeks we’ve also had some other important visitors to The Box building and construction site.

 Firstly, the BBC paid us a visit.
 They came to the site a couple of times in 2017 when he had our ground breaking ceremony and launched our new name.
 This time they came in to film an update piece highlighting the work that’s been done so far and some of our future plans for our galleries and artistic projects.
-Here’s a shot they took of our CEO Paul Brookes chatting to Arts Reporter Emma Ruminski in the old Museum foyer.
+Here’s a shot of our CEO Paul Brookes chatting to Arts Reporter Emma Ruminski in the old Museum foyer.

 Secondly, we had a visit from Sir Nicholas Serota, Chair of Arts Council England and former Director of Tate and Phil Gibby, South West Area Director for Arts Council England.